The Rules read as the following:

 - Violence, involving harm to persons, murder, and all-but-Lawful Dueling, will result in imprisonment and possible banishment from the Lands residing under Duchal Law (as has been decreed).
 Violence in self-defense will be judged by the appropriate authority.
 Violence against the Grand Dukes, Officers of the Court and the City Watch and Flaming Fist, shall be punishable up to death.

 -Impersonation of any Dukes, City Officials, or members of the Flaming Fist, or the forging of false identity, will result in a penalty befitting the severity of the crime - from hefty fines to the beheading of the individual in question.

 - Withheld Identity, often in the case of masked or full-helmeted individuals, must present their full appearance to any and all City Watch or Flaming Fist officers when requested.
 Failure to do so shall result in imprisonment or banishment from the Gate.

 -Bribing any public official, member of the City Watch, or member of the Flaming Fist, will result in jailing or public punishment.

--Disorderly Conduct, including disobedience, brandishing a weapon, disruption of an official business, harmful spell casting, and summoning creatures, will result in fines or jail time depending on the severity, as determined by a Captain of the Flaming Fist.
+-Disorderly Conduct, including disobedience, brandishing a weapon, disruption of official business, harmful spell casting, and summoning creatures, will result in fines or jail time depending on the severity, as determined by a Captain of the Flaming Fist.